vikipernkopf/PeriodicTableWebsite/ProjectManagement/ProjectDescription.md

 - The website contains a periodic table where you can see the necessary properties of the elements.

 ## Objectives
-- *[List the main objectives of your project.
-What do you hope to accomplish?]*
+- We create the website to provide an easier-to-access and more interactive periodic table.

 ## Features
 The website will include the following features: